-Looking For a New Cadillac CTS-V Coupe in your area?
+Looking for a Used CTS-V Coupe in your area?

 The 2012 Cadillac CTS-V Coupe receives only a few minor updates for its second year of production, but continues to dash from 0-60 in under 4 seconds thanks to its 556-hp, supercharged 6.2-liter V8, borrowed from the Corvette ZR1.The Bad